Part of the Glyn Academies Trust

 Reading is a vital life skill, children who have stories and rhymes read to them regularly, will have the opportunity to open the doors to so many different worlds.
 More importantly, reading will give your child the tools to become independent lifelong learners.
 We can achieve this together through the Read Write Inc program to help your child learn to read fluently.

-Encouraging children to develop a love of books by reading to them daily and by giving them access to a wide range of books at home, at school, local library and through online resources such as:
+Encouraging children to develop a love of books by reading to them daily and by giving them access to a wide range of books at home, at school, local library and through online resources linked below.

 Useful Links for Parents: